r3ap3rpy/r3ap3rpy.github.io/index.md

  - [This](/webclipboard) reporsitory allows you to provide an encrypted web based clipboard with username and password authentication!
  - [This](/python) repository is the main one which holds most of my scritps that I use on my channel!
  - [This](/pythonanywhere-portfolio) repository is the source for my [portfolio](http://r3ap3rpy.pythonanywhere.com)!
+ - [This](https://github.com/r3ap3rpy/flask-debug-toolbar) repository is the source for my youtube video about adding the flask debug toolbar to your app!

 ### I'm an aspiring youtuber, and I love to create tutorials because they reinforce my learning and allow me to give back to the community that I love so much!